Skip to main content

 Gamebooks Page

-Review all pending approvals in one centralized location
+Review all pending approvals in one centralized queue

 Once approved, the Gamebook executes automatically.